elicia-fontilus/azure-network-protocols/README.md

 </p>
 <p>
 Now open Powershell by clicking start in Windows 10 VM and type Powershell.
- Next to initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM we must type in "ping (Ubuntu priavte IP address) -t"</p>
+ Next you will initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM we must type in "ping (Ubuntu priavte IP address) -t"</p>
 <br />

 <p>